mithyer/Ralyo/README.md

-# Ralyo - A Tool for AI Music Subscription, Sharing, and Playback
+# Ralyo - a tool for AI music subscription, sharing, and playback

 ## Current Version Features (v1.0.0)